apache/couchdb/src/docs/src/best-practices/jsdevel.rst

    after = 2024-09-05T18:10:00
    repeat = 1_day

-It won't start until after the specified time and then it will run about once every 24 hours.
+It will not start until after the specified time and then it will run about once every 24 hours.

 The logs will indicate when the scan starts and finishes: